tsi-software/JavaGenerator/README.md

 After searching the Internet for a while I found a few Java Libraries but they didn't exactly fit my needs.

 ## Features
-My bucket list included:
+My bucket list includes:

 - AutoCloseable - _(also known as the try-with-resources statement)_ when the generator is finished, or there is an exception, I just want it to clean-up after itself.
 - Iterable&lt;T&gt; - To keep code simple I want to be able to use the "for each" operator.
-- Iterator&lt;T&gt; - OK, this is the essence of a generator.
+- Iterator&lt;T&gt; - The essence of a generator.

 ## ThreadSafeGenerator&lt;T&gt;
-I took a second look at what I actually wanted and realized that the Generator Pattern (as implemented in Python and C#) is an __*emulation*__ of multi-threaded behavior but in a thread safe manner.
+I took a second look at what I actually wanted and realized that the Generator Pattern (as implemented in Python and C#) is an __*emulation*__ of multi-threaded behavior but done in a thread safe manner.

 OK, so simply write a threaded Producer/Consumer implementation where, at any given point in time, one thread is active and the other thread blocked waiting.